-Regional figures for England are for residents of Primary Care Trusts (PCTs) up to their dissolution in 2012-13 and Clinical Commissioning Groups (CCGs) in 2013-14.
+Regional figures for England are for residents of Primary Care Trusts (PCTs) up to their dissolution in 2012-13 and Clinical Commissioning Groups (CCGs) from 2013 onwards.
 This is decided by post code of residence, so does not record where they were treated.
 Regional figures for Northern Ireland, Scotland and Wales are also for residents of Local Commissioning Groups (LCGs), Health Boards (HBs) and Local Health Boards (LHBs) respectively.

 National and regional figures for Wales have been obtained from freely available data on the NHS Wales Informatics Service website at www.infoandstats.wales.nhs.uk/page.cfm?orgid=869&pid=41010.
 Total finished admission episode counts are available here but figures for males, females and age groups are published as finished consultant episodes (FCEs).
 Therefore, finished admission episode counts for males, females and age groups have been estimated based on ratio of FCEs to total FCEs.

 Finished admission episodes for Scotland have only been available for head injuries and stroke.
 Other ABI conditions are grouped with unrelated diagnoses on the ISD Scotland datasets and so are currently unavailable.

-The Scotland figures have been accessed from the freely available diagnosis tables on the Information Services Division (ISD) Scotland website at www.isdscotland.org/Health-Topics/Hospital-Care/Diagnoses/.
+The Scotland figures have been accessed from the Information Services Division (ISD).
 There, superficial head injuries are grouped together with other head injuries so the figures used for this study correct for this by subtracting the average percentage of superficial injuries in the rest of the UK (approx. 17%).